SrKoDes/scripts/k8s/command_list.md

 `nano hello-world.yml`

+connecting a service such as a deployment to a load balancer.

+`kubectl expose deployment *nameofnode* --port (used loadbalancer latter) --target-port (deployment port) --type=LoadBalancer

 Breaking down a yml file:
 ### if you want Tyrone's copy, get it from the zoom chat
 ```